curvegrid/go-ethereum-wiki/RLPx-----Node-Discovery-Protocol.md

 **Node**: an entity on the network
 **Node ID**: 512 bit public key of node

-The Node Discovery protocol provides a way to find RLPx nodes that can be connected to.
+The Node Discovery protocol provides a way to find RLPx nodes to connected to.
 It uses a Kademlia-like protocol to maintain a distributed database of the IDs and endpoints of all listening nodes.

 Each node keeps a node table as described in the Kademlia paper [[Maymounkov, Mazières 2002][kad-paper]].
 The node table is configured with a bucket size of 16 (denoted `k` in Kademlia), and concurrency of 3 (denoted `α` in Kademlia).
 The idle bucket-refresh interval is 3600 seconds.

-In order to maintain a well-formed network, RLPx nodes should try to connect to an unspecified number of close nodes.
+To maintain a well-formed network, RLPx nodes should try to connect to an unspecified number of close nodes.
 To increase resilience against Sybil attacks, nodes should also connect to randomly chosen, non-close nodes.

 Each node runs the UDP-based RPC protocol defined below.
 The `FIND_DATA` and `STORE` requests from the Kademlia paper are not part of the protocol since the Node Discovery Protocol does not provide DHT functionality.

 [kad-paper]: http://www.cs.rice.edu/Conferences/IPTPS02/109.pdf

 ## Joining the network

-When joining the network, fills its node table by perfoming a recursive Find Node operation with its own ID as the `Target`.
-The initial Find Node request is sent to one or more bootstrap nodes.
+When a node joins the network, it fills its node table by a recursive `Find Node` operation with its own ID as the `Target`.
+The initial `Find Node` request is sent to one or more bootstrap nodes.

 ## RPC Protocol

 RLPx nodes that want to accept incoming connections should listen on the same port number for UDP packets (Node Discovery Protocol) and TCP connections (RLPx protocol).

-All requests time out after are 300ms.
+All requests time out after 300ms.
 Requests are not re-sent.

-UDP packets are structured as follows:
+UDP packets:

 Offset  |||
 ------: | ----------| -------------------------------------------------------------------------